Xilinx/mlir-aie/python/utils/README.md

         This one allows us to control the size, offset, and inout buffer mapping.

         To better appreciate what this wrapper function does, we need to delve more deeply into the details on how trace units are configured.
+* Additional helper functions can be found in the `trace.py` and are documented in the source directly.

 ### Available Events for Tracing - `trace_events_enum.py`